OpenAtom-Linyaps/linyaps-doc/docs/en/guide/ll-cli/exec.md

-# Attach To LingLong-Box
+# Attach To Running Container

 Use `ll-cli exec` to enter the inside of the running Linglong container.

-View the help information of `ll-cli exec` commands:
+View the help information of `ll-cli exec` command:

 ```bash
 ll-cli exec --help
 ```

-Here is the output：
+Here is the outputs：

 ```text
 Usage: ll-cli [options] exec 9c41c0af2bad4617aea8485f5aaeb93a "bash"